-CUR-110 Historical Perspectives II (1 course) This course picks up where Historical Perspectives I leaves off in an overview of global history.
+CUR-110 Historical Perspectives II (1 course) This course picks up where Historical Perspectives I leaves o in an overview of global history.
 It explores the overarching themes of interconnectedness and the interdependence of the world, from approximately 1500 until the present.
-The course examines points of convergence as well as divergence between cultures as we address the major themes of the Enlightenment, globalization, empire, significant ideologies-imperialism, fascism, communism, racism, capitalism, liberalism, etc.-as well as the relationship between society and the individual.
+The course examines points of convergence as well as divergence between cultures as we address the major themes of the Enlightenment, globalization, empire, significant ideologiesimperialism, fascism, communism, racism, capitalism, liberalism, etc.—as well as the relationship between society and the individual.
 The course also seeks to develop an awareness of the “history of history,” and what it means to think and work as historians.

 CUR-120 Individual and Morality (1 course) This course explores the historical and social context in which moral problems develop and in which human beings and their communities respond to them.
-It investigates the ways in which politics, science, art, and religion, for example, influence the formulation and resolution of moral problems.
+It investigates the ways in which politics, science, art, and religion (for example) influence the formulation and resolution of moral problems.
 Non-Western approaches to ethics, morality, and individuality may be used in comparative analysis.
 We raise questions about the widely held view that values in morals, politics, science, art, and religion are merely matters of taste.

 CUR-140 Biblical Traditions (1 course) This course uses the Bible as a primary source to study the role and major contributions of the Jewish and Christian traditions to the development of world culture, with some attention to the Islamic tradition.
-The course also examines biblical perspectives on certain themes, such as human nature, evil and suffering, ethical reasoning, ideals of community, the course of history, and humanity's relationship to the natural world, and considers how these themes have been explored In later literature, art, and other types of cultural expression.
+The course also examines biblical perspectives on certain themes, such as human nature, evil and suffering, ethical reasoning, ideals of community, the course of history, and humanity’s relationship to the natural world, and it considers how these themes have been explored In later literature, art, and other types of cultural expression.

 CUR-210 Individual and Society (1 course) This course explores the relationship between individuals and their communities.
 It examines Individual agency, behavior, and participation within social relationships, interactions, and institutions, including contemporary democracies.
-This course challenges students to consider how we make decisions concerning the "self" and "others" within a variety of personal, communal, and cultural settings.
-It explores the basic assumptions, issues, and methods of the behavioral and social sciences, and students are asked to reflect on the role of the social sciences in understanding and evaluating society.
+This course challenges students to consider how we make decisions concerning the “self” and “others” within a variety of personal, communal, and cultural settings.
+It explores the basic assumptions, issues, and methods of the behavioral and social sciences, and students are asked to re ect on the role of the social sciences in understanding and evaluating society.

 CUR-220 Musical Understanding (1 course) This course provides students with an understanding and appreciation of the nature and place of music in contemporary culture.
 Music is a rich source of diversity in cultural influences as well as musical periods, styles, and media.
 The composer’s perspective, the performer’s role, and the listener’s responsibility provide points of departure for considering the individual’s contributions to music and communal reaction to differing types of music or musical developments.
 Students listen to music, attend musical productions, and participate directly in musical performance.

 CUR-230 Visual Experience (1 course) This course provides a basis for understanding and appreciating the visual arts in human experience.
 It examines artistic periods, ideas, artists, and individual works of art in a variety of settings, including those that shape contemporary art today.
-As students will explore connections between the visual arts and a wide range of personal and cultural experiences, they are asked to assess the nature of visual communication, discuss art on view at on-campus and off-campus exhibitions, and discover their own artistic creativity through hands-on studio projects and assignments.
+As students explore connections between the visual arts and a wide range of personal and cultural experiences, they are asked to assess the nature of visual communication, discuss art on view at on-campus and o -campus exhibitions, and discover their own artistic creativity through hands-on studio projects and assignments.